Review: Jenex V2 Universal rollerski brake

 After you fit the brakes you need to adjust them for your leg so that they activate but only when you want them to and don't interfere with normally roller-skiing.

-The Jenex V2 Universal brake are suppose to be maintenance but that is not the case in my experience.
+The Jenex V2 Universal brake are suppose to be maintenance free but in my experience that is not the case .

 Because you fit the brake to only one roller-ski you need to remember to put the brake ski on the same leg every time.
 Most people will wear their wheels more on the inside than the outside.
-This is normally not a probably because as you swap sides you can even out the wear.
+This is normally not a problem because as you swap sides you can even out the wear.
 However, with the brake fitted your can't swap feet.
 I did this by mistake one day and when a bike pulled out in front of me I leaned back on my right leg, where the brake would normally be, and fell straight back onto my butt.
-The consequence of all this is you need to rotate your wheels side to side about every 4 sessions or so.
+Consequently you need to rotate your wheels side to side about every 4 sessions or so.

 It is good practice to check all the bolts and screws before each session as they can come loose.
 This is why a recommend using Loctitie to help prevent bolts coming loose.
-I also carry a hex key for the juniors who forget to check their equipment and find their brake isn't working or is jabbing them in the leg.
+I carry a hex key for the juniors who forget to check their equipment until their brake isn't working or is jabbing them in the leg.

 Note: There is a metal arm that goes from the brake to the tyre.
 It comes in two lengths.
 I always buy the longer length.
 The shorter one can be made to work but you need to add lots of metal spacers to do so.

-The brakes are reasonably strong.
-If you have a crash you can bend the metal.
+The brakes are reasonably strong but if you have a crash you can bend the metal.
 However it is easy to bend back into shape with your hands and certainly with the help of some tools.
 I make a point of not putting any heavy weight on top of my roller-skis to avoid the brake getting damaged.